IBM-Cloud/architecture-icons/README.md

 #### Stencil Index/Inventory

-Several xml files are provided with groups of stencils, however, for convenience, an All-In-One xml (`ibm_all_in_one.xml`) file containing all shapes across categories is also provided and kept up to date under [drawio/stencils/2.0](/drawio/stencils/2.0).
+For convenience, an IBM Not Released xml (`not_released_in_drawio.xml`) file containing all shapes not available in drawio is provided and kept up to date under [drawio/stencils/2.0](/drawio/stencils/2.0).
+See table in [point 3](#3-sketch-diagram-using-the-stencil-libraries-in-the-left-hand-size-of-the-drawio-desktop-app-ui) of quick start guide.

 [Click here to open](drawio/stencils/2.0/Index.tsv)

 ### Getting stencil libraries compatible with draw.io application

-If you need to use 2.0 shapes compatible/importable with/in desktop drawio application, a static version of the stencils has been made available under [drawio/stencils/2.0](/drawio/stencils/2.0) in this repository.
-To import the libraries (.xmls), follow the instructions in the [below tutorial](#drawio---importing-stencil-libraries-into-drawio-desktop-tool-step-by-step) or watch this [video tutorial](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-architecture-diagram).
+To import the library (.xml), follow the instructions in the [import guide](#drawio---importing-stencil-libraries-into-drawio-desktop-tool-step-by-step).

 Please keep in mind that when the libraries get updated (new, changed and deleted stencils) or new libraries get added/deleted, a [release](https://github.com/IBM-Cloud/architecture-icons/releases) will be published in the repo.

 ### 2.0 Examples